Faculty of Nursing

 |WHO Regional Director's confirmation that the Faculty of Nursing of the LSMU became the WHO Collaborating Center|

-The Faculty offers 4 bachelor's (undergraduate) degree programmes, i.e. Nursing, Midwifery, Physiotherapy, and Occupational Therapy, and 4 master's (postgraduate) degree programmes, i.e. Clinical Nursing, Advance Nursing Practice; Health promotion and rehabilitation and Art Therapy.
-The Faculty offers 3 programs in English: 2 bachelor's (undergraduate) degree programmes i.e. Nursing and Occupational Therapy, and 1 master's (postgraduate) degree programme - Advance Nursing Practice.
+The Faculty offers 4 bachelor's (undergraduate) degree programmes, i.e. Nursing, Midwifery, Physiotherapy, and Occupational Therapy, and 4 master's (postgraduate) degree programmes, i.e. Nursing Leadership, Advanced Nursing Practice; Health promotion and rehabilitation and Art Therapy.
+The Faculty offers 3 programs in English: 2 bachelor's (undergraduate) degree programmes i.e. Nursing and Occupational Therapy, and 1 master's (postgraduate) degree programme - Advanced Nursing Practice.
 Graduate students who are highly qualified have the right to work in the country's health care institutions.

 Students begin their studies at the University with general subjects and focus more on nursing (or occupational therapy, physical therapy, midwifery or other fields depending on the programme) as their studies continue.
 Much emphasis is placed on clinical practice and work with patients.
 The LSMU Hospital, Kaunas Red Cross Nursing and Palliative Care Hospital, Kaunas Clinical Hospital, Kaunas Child Development Hospital and Child Mental Retardation Centre pose excellent environments for gaining practical skills.

 The study process is divided into semesters and consists of lectures, seminars, practical sessions and self-studies.
 Nursing and midwifery programmes at the undergraduate level are module-based, which gives better learning opportunities and corresponds to the EU standards for nursing.
 The main focus is placed on the competence required for the field of specialisation.